Eurydia/cleanpedia-production/src/site/notes/Functions.md

 exampleB paramA paramB = ...
 ```

-A simple function call is made by placing the function name in front of its arguments.
+To call `exampleA`, place its name in front of an argument.
-Parentheses are not needed.

 ```Clean
 // Language: Clean